 To reach his goal of creating intelligent machines, Hawkins has devoted 30 years to understanding the workings of the brain.
 He hopes to build machines that work on the principles of the newer brain, the neocortex.
 Fortunately, we can benefit from his research and theorizing.

 On Intelligence uses concrete analogies to help the reader picture the brain.
-Telling us that the neocortex is as thick as a stack of six business cards and stretched out it’s around the size of a dinner napkin gives us a shared understanding from the start.
+For example, the author writes that the neocortex is as thick as a stack of six business cards.
+Also, if stretched out, t’s around the size of a dinner napkin.
+This gives us a shared understanding of the neocortex from the start.

 At the core of his approach to intelligence is a contrarian theory that comes from a paper published in 1978 by Vernon Mountcastle.
 The theory states that “the cortex uses the same computational tool to accomplish everything it does.”
 This stunning and simplistic idea means that there is a single algorithm at use in all parts of the neocortex, no matter its function.
 Ponder that for awhile.
 The theory goes on to say that the brain is affected by the type of input that flows into it, which causes functional specialization.